abhikalparya/salary-prediction/README.md

-# salary-prediction
+# Salary Prediction using Linear Regression
-Salary Prediction using simple Machine Learning models
+Salary Prediction using Python and simple models in Scikit-Learn